Involved in An Accident Resulting in a Wrongful Death?

 In order to win a wrongful death case, your attorney will have to prove four things:

-- First, that the person you’re filing a claim against had a duty of care to the deceased;
+- The person you’re filing a claim against had a duty of care to the deceased;

-- Second, that this person did something to breach of that standard of care, OR that their failure to do something resulted in a breach of that standard of care;
+- The person did something to breach of that standard of care, OR that their failure to do something resulted in a breach of that standard of care;

-- Third, that these wrongful actions were the direct cause of your loved one’s injury or death; and
+- These wrongful actions were the direct cause of your loved one’s injury or death; and

 Proving these elements of the case can sometimes be trickier than you might expect, which is why you should always consult an experienced wrongful death attorney prior to filing a claim.